Sandipan99/pytorch/README.md

 Added graph convolution network proposed by thomas kiff et. al. (implementation of train-test split incomplete)

-VAE - variational autoencoder that generates new words using charater-level RNNs
+VAE - variational autoencoder that generates new words using charater-level RNNs... need to train on larger data to get meaningful results..